arthur-fontaine/config/setup-macos.md

-## Initial Settings
+## System Preferences

 1. Switch to qwerty
-2. Disable natural scrolling and 24-hour in System Preferences
+2. Disable natural scrolling and 24-hour
 3. Update the Mac

 ## Applications